Date: Saturday 18th May 2024

 Mandatory: Cycling Ireland Licence, Helmet and good lights.
 Hi-Viz during hours of darkness.

 The REK (Roche-Elliott-Kelly) 400 is one of the most demanding yet rewarding routes in the Audax Ireland calendar.

-Starting from the Stephen Roche Monument in Dundrum, it ascends Glenmalure to the Shay Elliott Memorial
+Starting from the Stephen Roche Monument in Dundrum, the route goes through Roundwood, Laragh, and ascends Glenmalure to the Shay Elliott Memorial

 before pushing south through the hills of Wexford and Kilkenny to Sean Kelly Square in Carrick-on-Suir.